-If the town’s citizens go to the circus, you show them the many entertainment booths, explain how much fun they’ll have spending money at the booths: answer their questions and ultimately, they spend a lot at the circus, that’s sales.”
+If the town’s citizens go to the circus, you show them the many entertainment booths, explain how much fun they’ll have spending money at the booths: answer their questions, and ultimately, they spend a lot at the circus, that’s sales.” – PT Barnum

 A logo is a symbol representing the identity of a company or institution.

-Marketing is the art of communicating your products, services or ideas to a market; a market is a group of people who have a want or need for your product.
+A basic definition is that marketing is the art of communicating your products, services, or ideas to a market; a market is a group of people who have a want or need for your product.
 Another definition of marketing is about influencing people and their decision-making abilities.
-A more practical definition of marketing is to answer – How do I help my customers to succeed; and how to do I nurture others so that when they are ready they think of my service/product?
+The most practical definition of marketing is to answer this question, “How do I help my customers to succeed, and how do I nurture others so that when they are ready, they think of my service/product?”

 Packaging and Labeling:

 P.R. is the deliberate attempt to manage the public’s perception of a subject.
-Publicity is when information about a company, product or service is communicated to the public via the mass media.
+Publicity is when information about a company, product, or service is communicated to the public via the mass media.

 Sales are the act of providing buyers with a product or service in exchange for money or other compensation.
-Sales are not marketing – it is the practical implementation of marketing.
+Sales are not marketing, it is the practical implementation of marketing.
 Still confused?
 Think of it this way, marketing gets them through the door, sales get them to sign on the dotted line.